symfoni/symfoni-monorepo/packages/buidler-react/README.md

 Not planned atm.

+## Users get Metamask up in their face right after they enter the webpage.
+BAD UX!

+Yea, we know.
+We have some patterns with a fallback provider that solves this.
+But for the hackathon we have not that had time to implement that.
+Coming

 # Development

 If you want to develop in this plugin in any way, we suggest you fork this lerna repo; [buidler-plugins](https://github.com/symfoni/buidler-plugins).
 There are instructions inside that readme.